wenjiaking/HCp/README.md

 # HCp R package

-The R package "HCp" including functions of different methods for p-value computation of Higher Criticism test.
+The R package "HCp" includes functions of different methods for p-value computation of Higher Criticism test.
 The source code is under "master" branch.

 ## Install the pacakge